Arts administrator: job description

 - Dance companies

-While no specific degree subject is required, an arts administration MA, or an artistic or business management qualification can be helpful.
+You do not need a degree to become an arts administrator.
+However, while no degree is required, an arts administration MA, or an artistic or business management qualification can be helpful.
 Vacancies attract fierce competition, so a strong body of relevant work experience is vital.
 This can be gained by volunteering or working part-time with venues, helping to organise university events or by assisting with arts festivals.
-A demonstrable passion for the arts is vital.
+A demonstrable passion for the arts is also vital.

 Administrators will need to have good communication skills in order to manage artists and engage with the public.
 Other key skills include: